PMMon/PMMon.github.io/_pages/2_Projects.md

 <h3>The Influence of Emotion Detection on User’s Engagement in an Interactive Storytelling Scenario</h3>

-<p>S. Antaris, W. Eriksson and P. Mondorf: ”The Influence of Emotion Detection on User’s Engagement in an Interactive Storytelling Scenario”, Project Report, Division of Speech, Music and Hearing, KTH Royal Institute of Technology, 2022.</p>
+<p>S. Antaris, W. Eriksson and P. Mondorf (2022). <i>The Influence of Emotion Detection on User’s Engagement in an Interactive Storytelling Scenario</i>.
+Project Report, Division of Speech, Music and Hearing, KTH Royal Institute of Technology.</p>
 <p><a href="https://github.com/PMMon/ERStoryteller/blob/main/ProjectReport.pdf">Read Report</a> | <a href="https://github.com/PMMon/ERStoryteller">Code</a></p>

   </div>